- Who can apply for a clinical traineeship?

 - the completed Mensura-questionnaire.

-If these are not provided ONE month prior to starting your clinical traineeship, you will not get admission to the hospital.
+If these documents are not provided TWO months prior to starting your clinical traineeship, you will not get admission to the hospital.
 More information on the vaccination documents can be found on the website for incoming exchange students.

 Evaluation or assessment form